What is Billable Utilization Rate and Why It Matters

 April 19, 2023

-✏️ Synonyms for TACE: utilization rate, resource planning rate.
+✏️ Synonyms of billable utilization rate: utilization rate, resource planning rate.

-This is a human resources management indicator which measures the rate of activity spent on billable activities on the basis of total availability (excluding periods of leave, sick leave, etc.).
+Billable utilization rate is an HR indicator measuring the rate of activity spent on billable tasks compared to the total availability (excluding periods of leave, sick leave, etc.).

 The billable utilization rate is generally expressed as a percentage, and is calculated by dividing the number of hours worked on billable activities by the number of theoretical hours available after deduction of time off.

-It is used by companies, particularly consulting firms and IT Services , to assess the performance and profitability of employees or teams.
+It is used by companies, and more particularly by consulting firms and IT Services to evaluate the performance and profitability of employees or teams.

-What's the difference between billable utilization rate and TACI?
+What's the difference between billable utilization rate and utilization rate?

-Although the TACI can vary greatly from one month to the next due to vacations, it allows a closer reading of the invoice.
+While the utilization rate can vary greatly from one month to another due to holidays, it allows a reading that is closer to invoicing.

 However, this indicator is less widely used in practice than the utilization rate.